LHSPantherbots/2026_HipHip_ChompySaveREAL/README.md

 ## Description

-This is code for Hiphip after Programming1 Laptop incident of 2/11/26 Running this code should be safe.
-It lacks D-Pad controls for the operator controller, and fulcrum must be moved manually.
+This is code for Hiphip after Programming1 Laptop incident of 2/11/26.
-The programmers are scared to work with the fulcrum since the incident.
+No code has been changed yet. #DO NOT USE THE D-PAD WHEN RUNNING THE CODE.
-Other than the D-Pad, all code should function the same as previous years.
+The D-Pad can be dangerous as the fulcrum may slam backwards.
+Fixing this is in progress.

 ## Prerequisites